-WordPress post categories can help to make finding information on your site easier for visitors.
-Adding categories not only helps to organize your content, it also improves both your visitor’s experience and your search engine rankings.
+WordPress post categories help to make finding information about similar topics on your site easier for visitors.
+Publishing posts under categories not only helps to organize your content, it also improves both your visitor’s experience and your search engine rankings.

 Using WordPress Post Categories

-By default, WordPress URLs aren’t search engine friendly.
-In order to make the best use of WordPress categories, you will first need to modify the way WordPress displays your URLs.
+By default, post URLs in WordPress aren’t really search engine friendly.
+In order to make the best use of categories, you will need to modify the way WordPress displays your URLs.

-Permalinks let you display search engine friendly URLs, so instead of having a web address that looks like this:
+Permalinks let you display search engine friendly URLs, so instead of having a post link that looks like this:

-You can have the same post URL look like this:
+You can have the post URL display like this:

-If you have not configured your permalinks yet, then do so now before configuring your post categories.
+If you have not yet configured your permalinks, then we recommend doing so first before configuring your categories.

-Maintaining content organized is very important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help search engines to better index your content.
+Maintaining your content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help search engines to better index your content.

-The first step, therefore, is to plan what kind of broad “topics” you will publish on your site.
-These can be topics related to your niche, your business, and even your industry.
+The first step, then, is to carefully work out what kind of broad “topics” you will write about.
+These can be topics related to your niche, your products or services, or your industry.

 When creating your list of topics, remember to include areas of your business that you believe your visitors, prospects, and clients should be better educated or informed about.
-This is very important in terms of establishing your site as an “authority” that online visitors will want to subscribe to (if you offer a newsletter or valuable content like ongoing training, tips, etc.) and/or refer other people to.
+This is important in terms of establishing your site as an “authority” that online visitors will want to subscribe to (if you offer a newsletter or valuable content like ongoing training, tips, etc.) and/or refer to others.

-Let’s say, for example, that you would like to start a site to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following:
+For example, let’s say that you want to start a website or blog to promote your marriage celebrant business.
+After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include:

 - Marriage Celebrant FAQs